Get ready as two of our state’s four major pro sports teams suit up once again.

 The Farmington Hills native forms a potent first unit with point man Dylan Larkin, a fellow Michigander and left winger Lucas Raymond.

-DeBrincat shared his thoughts ahead of the first face off:
+DeBrincat shared his thoughts ahead of the year's first face off:

 We’ve been practicing really hard, competing out there.
 A couple of our preseason games weren’t up to par.
 Obviously it’s a lot of timing out there, stuff like that.
 I thought the last [exhibition] game was pretty good, in practice we’ve been competing a lot.
 We should be ready for Game 1.”